 The Office of Accessibility Services offers appropriate educational accommodations to qualified students.
-These accommodations sometimes include certain assistive technology (AT) selections, which the office provides free of cost.
+These accommodations sometimes include certain assistive technology (AT) selections.
 Assistive technology is defined by the ADA as:

 “…any item, piece of equipment, or product system, whether acquired commercially off the shelf, modified, or customized, that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities” (United States, Congress.
 Assistive Technology Act of 2004.
 U.S. Government Printing Office, 2004.
 108th Congress, Public Law 364).

 While some of these products are highly specialized and will only be provided to you upon review of supporting medical documentation, others are completely free of charge and available to everyone.
 Listed below are some examples of free (or inexpensive) assistive technology tools that you can use on your own, regardless of accommodation.